alainwolf/roll.urown.net/server/mail/mta-sts.rst

 In addition, MTA-STS introduces a mechanism for failure reporting and a report-only mode, enabling progressive roll-out and auditing for compliance.

-MTA-STS was is decsibed in :rfc:`8461`.
+MTA-STS was is described in :rfc:`8461`.

 DNS Records